portsoc/hangman-in-branches/README.md

 # Hangman In Branches

+## Branch 0

-In this repo, we will build a hangman game in stages.
+In this branch, we are creating a JS script, `hangman.js`, which holds the game logic.
-Each stage is placed in a different branch.
+We first create an array of words (in our case movie names) called `words`.
+We then create two functions `randomNumber` and `randomWord`.
+Using these functions we can then select a random word from the list.

 ## Requirements